splewis/csgo-pug-setup/README.md

 This is a useful plugin for managing pug games, especially **10 mans**/gathers.
 It allows a player to type .setup into chat and select (from a menu):
 - how to choose the teams (players do it manually, random teams, captains select teams)
-- how to choose the map (use the current map, do a map vote using maps from addons/sourcemod/configs/pugsetup/maps.txt)
+- how to choose the map (use the current map, do a map vote, veto maps)

 The goal is to allow a **lightweight, easy-to-use setup system** that automates as much as possible with as few dependencies as possible.
 However, the goal isn't fully automated - it assumes the players know each other or there is an admin.
 There is no mechanism for kicking players or anything similar.